CDI Resident and Family Education

-- CDC: FAQs about Clostridium Difficile (PDF)
+- CDC: FAQs for Clinicians about C. diff

 Sample Education for Family Members

-Clostridium difficile (Kloss-STRID-ee-um dif-uh-SEEL), or C. diff, is a germ that can cause watery diarrhea, nausea, and belly pain.
+Clostridioides (Clostridium) difficile (Kloss-STRID-ee-um dif-uh-SEEL), or C. diff, is a germ that can cause watery diarrhea, nausea, and belly pain.
 C. diff is contagious, so hospital and nursing home staff take steps to keep it from spreading to others.
 These steps, or precautions, may be different depending on the type of the facility your loved one is staying in.
-So don’t be alarmed if the precautions in the nursing home aren’t the same as they were at the hospital even if your loved one has the same infection!
+So don't be alarmed if the precautions in the nursing home aren't the same as they were at the hospital even if your loved one has the same infection!